rvno/TeamHACKIN/README.md

 ##Run HACK1N-Slash Locally:

   1. Clone the repo - 'git clone https://github.com/hdngo/TeamHACKIN.git'
-  2. Throw up a server by running 'python -m SimpleHTTPServer'
+  2. Throw up a server by running `be rails s`
+  3. Go to `localhost:3000` in your browser